Since the 1950s, many so-called health gurus claimed that saturated fat is bad for us.

-A large review of 21 studies with a total of 347,747 participants, published in 2010 has concluded that there is absolutely no association between saturated fat and heart disease (32).
+For instance, a large review of 21 studies with a total of 347,747 participants, published in 2010 has concluded that there is absolutely no association between saturated fat and heart disease (32).

-2. May Be Protective Against Stroke
+2. Saturated Fat May Be Protective Against Stroke

 Here’s a surprise for you.

-3. Raises Your HDL Levels
+3. Saturated Fat Regulates Your HDL Levels